ansys/pymapdl/doc/source/getting_started/wsl.rst

 .. note::
-   Updating this guide is doing a best effort basis.
-Due to WSL being under constant development this guide might be outdated without any notice.
-   If you find any issue or problem, feel free to `open an issue in the GitHub repository <pymapdl_issues>`_.
+   Because WSL is under constant development, keeping this guide updated is difficult.
+If you find any issues or have questions related to WSL, feel free to `open an issue in the GitHub repository <pymapdl_issues>`_.

 Install WSL